bethiswathi/bethiswathi_openlane/Day_1/README.md

      libboost-python-dev libboost-filesystem-dev zlib1g-dev

 ```
-### Install Docker (recommended way to run OpenLane)
-OpenLane uses Docker to ensure a consistent environment

 ## Invoking OpenLane
 - /flow.tcl is the script which runs the OpenLANE flow
 - OpenLANE can be run interactively or in autonomous mode
 - To run interactively, use the -interactive option with the ./flow.tcl script